fleetman-microservices/kOps/README.md

 # Setup a k8s cluster with kOps

-kOps (Kubernetes Operations) is an open source tool, designed to ease and automate the management of production-grade Kubernetes (k8s) cluster.
+kOps (Kubernetes Operations) is an open source tool, designed to ease and automate the creation, deletion, upgrades, and the maintenance of production-grade Kubernetes (k8s) cluster.
+Additionally, kOps also provisions the necessary cloud infrastrucutre for the cluster.

 ## kOps Configuration

 ### kOps Prerequisites
-* A domain for k8s DNS records
+* Domain for the required k8s DNS records
+* Local environment with: kOps, kubectl and AWS CLI
+* IAM user with API credentials
+* AWS S3 bucket to store cluster state